APTrust/userguide/docs/preservation/updates.md

 (file not present) | data/new_image.jpg | new version | File did not exist in old bag, but it's here now data/old_image.jpg | (file not present) | old version | Although this file has been deleted from the new bag, we will not assume you want to delete it from storage.
 File deletion must be a deliberate act of the depositor.

-**WARNING:** In general, depositors should not upload update bag until they see that the initial ingest has completed successfully.
+**WARNING:** In general, depositors should not upload update bag​s until they see that the initial​ ingest ​or subsequent update bags ha​ve completed​ ingest successfully.
 Preservation Services will ingest only one version of a bag at a time, and it will pick the latest version whenever possible, cancelling ingest of the earlier version.
 Files from the cancelled version will not be ingested.
-To ensure ingest of all files, wait until the first ingest completes successfully before uploading new versions of the bag.
+To ensure ingest of all files, wait until the first ingest completes successfully before uploading new ​u​pdates ​to the​ object.

 This update policy has three important implications: